 The virtual reality (VR) market is growing by the minute and so is the number of questions concerning the cost of VR.
 Perhaps the most common question is, “How much does VR cost?”.
-The cost of VR production varies widely between companies.
+VR production cost varies widely between companies.
 The major cost variables are business costs, amount of work, and value created.

 These costs are unique to each company and can vary widely.
 They can depend on the region the company is located, the amount of bills and the amount of experience they have.
 For example, if the VR company is based in San Francisco they will likely charge more than one based in West Texas.
 Also, if the company you choose to shoot your VR has more overhead they will charge you more for the project.